4scotty/4scotty_challenge/README.md

 ## Build and deployment

 In production environment, static files are served by NGINX.
-The NGINX configuration is available in _./nginx/configuration_.
+The NGINX configuration is available in _./nginx/configuration_.<\br>
 NB: Production build files are chunked in order to avoid caching issues.
-A chunk is a linked to a unique version.
+A chunk is a linked to a unique version.<\br>
 NB: Server side code is only used to provide a development environment.